-Describe how the district will ensure that The District monitors assignment of teachers to ensure that groups of students low-income and minority children enrolled are not assigned to inexperienced, ineffective teachers whenever possible.
-At in Title I schools and/or programs are not this time Webster County has no out-of-field teachers.
-Teacher experience is served at disproportionate rates by:1. monitored by the Federal Programs Director and information is shared with ineffective teachers the Superintendent.
-Reports analyzed includes teacher experience, TKES 2. out-of-field teachers summaries, Professional Learning Documentation, PQ status, class 3. inexperienced teachers size/rosters, and survey data.
-The Federal Programs Director provides Superintendent equity information from the GaPSC and meets with (Please specifically address all three administrators to discuss these variables and their impact on students. variables)
+The District monitors assignment of teachers to ensure that groups of students are not assigned to inexperienced, ineffective teachers whenever possible.
+At this time Webster County has no out-of-field teachers.
+Teacher experience is monitored by the Federal Programs Director and information is shared with the Superintendent.
+Reports analyzed includes teacher experience, TKES summaries, Professional Learning Documentation, PQ status, class size/rosters, and survey data.
+The Federal Programs Director provides Superintendent equity information from the GaPSC and meets with administrators to discuss these variables and their impact on students.